 You will need to apply for a building permit for a patio if any of the following apply:

-If the patio is freestanding; and:
+If the patio is attached to the dwelling (any size), or is freestanding and:

 You will need to apply for a building permit for a pergola or if any of the following apply: